kamailio/kamcli/README.md

 on a Unix domain socket, UDP socket or FIFO file.
 The way to interact with Kamailio has to be set inside `kamcli` config file (kamcli.ini).

-### Important Note ###

-The current version of `kamcli` is works only with Python3.
-Python2 has been deprecated and removed from major Linux distributions.

-To run `kamcli` with Python2.x, use the git branch `v1.2-python2`.
-The branch will be kept for a while, but likely there will be no new features added to it.

 ### Features ####

 The prototype of using **kamcli** is: